Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Example transformation: Before: "SEO" (180,000 searches, position #67) After: "SEO specialist small businesses Limburg" (35 searches, position #2) Result: From 0 to 8 leads per month

-Tool 3: Voice search optimization (Dutch market)
+Tool 3: Voice search optimization (Belgian market)

-Dutch voice patterns that we target:
+Belgian voice patterns we target:

 "Where can I find good [service] in [city]"

-"What time is [company] open today"
+"What time is [business] open today"

-"What does a [product] cost on average"
+"How much does a [product] cost on average"

 The ClickForest ROI calculator for keyword research